2016 Bahamas Bowl

 The 2016 Bahamas Bowl was a post-season American college football bowl game played on December 23, 2016 at Thomas Robinson Stadium in Nassau in the Bahamas.
 The third edition of the Bahamas Bowl featured the Eastern Michigan Eagles of the Mid-American Conference against the Old Dominion Monarchs of Conference USA.
-It began at 1:00 PM EST and aired on ESPN.
+It began at 1:00 p.m.
+EST and aired on ESPN.
 It was one of the 2016–17 bowl games concluding the 2016 FBS football season.
 Sponsored by the Popeyes Louisiana Kitchen restaurant chain, the game was officially known as the Popeyes Bahamas Bowl.

 Teams

 The game featured the Eastern Michigan Eagles against the Old Dominion Monarchs.

 This was the third meeting between the schools, with Old Dominion winning both previous ones.
 The most recent meeting was on September 5, 2015, where the Monarchs defeated the Eagles by a score of 38–34.

 Eastern Michigan Eagles

 After finishing their regular season 7–5, bowl director Richard Giannini extended an invitation for the Eagles to play in the game, which they accepted.

 This was the first bowl game for Eastern Michigan since the 1987 California Bowl where they defeated the San Jose State Spartans by a score of 30–27.